Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: III. Cavity QED renormalized spectra

-where $V(r)$ is a central potential and $m$ is the bare mass of the particle.
-By applying a cavity unitary transformation to the Hamiltonian, we obtain:

-In this expression, $\Delta \hat{V}$ is the perturbative potential for small $\xi$, which can be further expanded to second order as:

-Here, $\boldsymbol{\hat{\tau_c}} = \xi \hat{\boldsymbol{\pi}} + \frac{\xi^2}{2\hbar} \hat{\bold{p}} \times \bold{e_z}$.
-This formulation applies to both weak and strong light-matter interactions, as emphasized.
-In the intermediate light-matter coupling strength, where perturbative expansion is not valid, Eq.(5) may still offer advantages in certain situations \cite{hubener2021engineering}.
-With the above preparation, we can employ perturbation theory using the unperturbed states, which are the product states of the n-th bound state $|\psi_n\rangle$ and the cavity vacuum state (zero photon) $|0\rangle_{\text{cav}}$, i.e., $|\Psi_{n}\rangle=|\psi_n\rangle\otimes |0\rangle_{\text{cav}}$, where $|\psi_n\rangle$ represents the bound state of a particle with an effective mass $m_{\text{eff}}$ in a central potential $V(r)$.
-While the effective mass approaches the bare mass $m$ in the weak-coupling limit, it significantly deviates from the bare mass in the strong light-matter coupling regime.
-The first-order perturbation calculation yields the energy shift:
+which applies to both weak and strong light-matter interactions. { In the intermediate regime where the perturbative expansion is inapplicable, Eq.
+(5) may offer a distinct advantage for computing the renormalized spectrum through exact diagonalization in cavity QED (see, for example, \cite{hubener2021engineering} and references therein).} However, this task remains to be done in the future.
+With the above preparation, we can employ perturbation theory using the unperturbed states, which are the product states of the n-th bound state $|\psi_n\rangle$ and the cavity vacuum state (zero photon) $|0\rangle_{\text{cav}}$, i.e., $|\Psi_{n}\rangle=|\psi_n\rangle\otimes |0\rangle_{\text{cav}}$, where $|\psi_n\rangle$ represents the bound state of a particle with an effective mass $m_{\text{eff}}$ in a central potential $V(r)$. { According to the definition of effective mass in Eq.
+(3), the effective mass approaches the bare mass in the weak-coupling limit, while it significantly deviates from the bare mass in the strong light-matter coupling regime. } The first-order perturbation calculation yields the energy shift:

 where $\Delta E_n^{\text{AM}}$ and $\Delta E_n^{\text{CL}}$ are the angular momentum (AM)-dependent shift and the cavity-Lamb (CL) shift, respectively.
 They are given by

 The expressions, Eq.\,(8) and Eq.\,(9), are the key findings of this letter and remain applicable in both the weak and strong coupling regimes.
 Eq.(8) indicates that the cavity quantum fluctuations indeed encode the breaking of time-reversal symmetry.
 This is because, in the presence of time-reversal symmetry, states with opposite angular momentum, $l_z=\pm 1$, would have the same energy.
 Notably, reversing the cavity's chirality induces a sign change in the AM-dependent spectral shift, showing the essential importance of the cavity's chirality.
 In what follows, we will provide examples to illustrate these two key formulas and demonstrate they predict directly measurable effects.